How are residence halls staffed?

 How to protect your personal property?

 Always keep your room locked, but in the event something happens to your personal property (i.e., theft, fire, accidents), it is always better to be safe than sorry because the College does not assume that liability.
-Residential Life recommends you check with your family's home owner's insurance policy to see if you are covered in the event something happens.
-If you are not covered by homeowner's, you should invest in renter's insurance or use National Student Services Inc. They provide a student personal property plan and can be found at www.nssinc.com.
+Residential Life recommends you invest in renter insurance through Sallie Mae Insurance services.
+They provide a student personal property plan and can be found at www.collegerentersplan.com/assumption.
+You can also check with your family's home owner's insurance policy to see if you are covered in the event something happens.

 What if I lose my room key?

 Keys/Lock Change - The first day of occupancy on campus each resident student will be issued a building/room or townhouse key.
 Should students become locked out of their room, they can, after trying to find their roommate(s), call Public Safety/Campus Police, extension 7225, to open the door.
 Public Safety/Campus Police will assess a $10.00 fee.